Morphous-xyz/morphous/README.md

 * `Neo`: Flashloan router.
 DSProxy delegatecall to this contract in order to take a floashloan.
 * `FL`:  Flashloan Recipient.
 Transfers the flashloaned tokens to DSProxy and execute through Morpheus actions.
-* `Morpheus`: Main router that enables to uses Morpho and Paraswap through DSProxy.
+* `Morpheus`: Main router that enables to uses Morpho and Aggregators like Paraswap/1nch through DSProxy.